cangjie-bot/cangjie_docs/docs/dev-guide/source_en/concurrency/sync.md

 main() {
     let foo = spawn { =>
         sum = sum + 1
-        mutex.unlock() // Error, Unlock without obtaining the lock and throw an exception: IllegalSynchronizationStateException.
+        mutex.unlock() // Error: Unlocking without acquiring the lock throws an exception: IllegalSynchronizationStateException.
     }
     foo.get()
 }
 ```

-Error Example 3: `tryLock()` does not guarantee acquiring the lock, which may lead to operations on critical sections without lock protection and exceptions when calling `unlock` without holding the lock.
+Incorrect Example 3: `tryLock()` does not guarantee acquiring the lock, which may lead to operating on the critical section without lock protection or throwing an exception when calling `unlock` without holding the lock.

 <!-- compile.error -->
 <!-- cfg="libcangjie-std-sync" -->